PlaceOS/docs/overview/typescript.md

 ## Overview

-TypeScript is an open-source language which builds on JavaScript, one of the world’s most used tools, by adding static type definitions.
+TypeScript is an open-source language which builds on JavaScript by adding static type definitions.

 Types provide a way to describe the shape of an object, providing better documentation, and allowing TypeScript to validate that your code is working correctly.